-Chemistry majors who are interested in teaching can teach physical and/or general science in a middle school or junior high school.
+Chemistry majors who are interested in teaching can teach physical (8th grade) and/or general science (6th grade) in a middle school or junior high school.

 b.
 High School Teacher:

-Chemistry majors who are interested in teaching may also decide to teach high school chemistry or physical science.
+Chemistry majors who are interested in teaching may also decide to teach high school chemistry.

 c.
 College/University Professor:

 A third option in the teaching field is to become a college or university chemistry professor.
-Depending on the area of interest, a professor may teach general chemistry, organic chemistry, physical chemistry, inorganic chemistry, biochemistry, analytical chemistry, etc. Typically, universities require chemistry professors to do research, but some universities do hire professors strictly for teaching, usually, general chemistry courses.
-If a chemist is interested only in teaching, employment at a small college may be the way to go.
+Depending on the area of interest, a professor may teach general chemistry, organic chemistry, physical chemistry, inorganic chemistry, biochemistry, analytical chemistry, etc. Typically universities do require chemistry professors to do research, but some universities do hire professors strictly for teaching, usually, general chemistry courses.
+If a chemist is interested only in teaching employment at a small college may be the way to go.

 a and b.
 Middle School/High School Teacher: